The Cantina

 PULLING UP TO THE CANTINA

-According to the now famous “Lost Cut” of the film, after Ben Kenobi performs his successful mind trick on the stormtrooper, Luke’s landspeeder makes its way from where the trooper checkpoint to the front door of the cantina in one long shot.
-With a scene like this, there are bound to be endless shots of people and traffic intercut with the existing single take to create the illusion of more distance from Point A to Point B. The Special Edition took the concept to another level, of course.
+George Lucas wasn’t initially happy with the way Mos Eisley was introduced in Episode IV.
+For the film’s Special Edition, he refined what existed, and added new establishing shots of the spaceport city using computer graphics.
+This resulting scene depicted a more sprawling city where our heroes would embark on their grand adventure.
+According to the Lost Cut of Star Wars, after Ben Kenobi performs his successful mind trick on a stormtrooper, Luke’s landspeeder makes its way from the trooper checkpoint to the front door of the cantina in one long shot.
+With a scene like this, there are bound to be endless shots of people and traffic intercut with the existing single take to create the illusion of more distance from point A to point B. The Special Edition took this concept to another level, of course.

 164165